-is vice chair of the SFSC District Board of Trustees.
-He was appointed to the board in 2009, representing DeSoto County.
+is the vice chair of the SFSC District Board of Trustees.
+He was appointed to the Board in 2009, representing DeSoto County.
 Originally from St. Louis, Mo., he moved to Arcadia, Fla. in 1972.
 One of the college’s own, Backer graduated from SFSC with an Associate in Arts degree in 1975.
 He went on to earn a Bachelor of Arts degree in accounting from the University of South Florida in 1983.
 A real estate appraiser since 1975, Backer has been adjunct faculty in real estate at SFSC since 1985.
-He is commander of the DeSoto County Sheriff’s Auxilliary.
+He is commander of the DeSoto County Sheriff’s Auxiliary.
 He was a member of the Arcadia Volunteer Fire Department for 27 years, serving 24 years as chief.
 Backer is currently chairman of the DeSoto High School Advisory Committee.
 He is president of the DeSoto County Board of Realtors, an office in which he has served 12 terms.
 Backer and his wife, Pat, have three children–Tim, Jim, and Bryan.

 was appointed to the SFSC District Board of Trustees in 1999 and represents DeSoto County.
 Originally from Chicago, Ill., he graduated from Chicago City Junior College in 1963, attended Southern Illinois University, and graduated from Canadian Memorial Chiropractic College in 1972.
 He has been a chiropractic physician for 30 years.
 He has been chairman of the DeSoto County Republican Executive Committee since 1990.